Kilmorack

 Kilmorack (Cill Mhòraig) is a small hamlet in Inverness-shire, in the Highlands of Scotland and now in the Highland Council area.
 It is situated on the north bank of the River Beauly, 3 mi west of Beauly and 15 mi west of the city of Inverness.
 The river is part of the Affric-Beauly hydro-electric power scheme, with a dam and power station at Kilmorack.
 The old parish church (1786) was adapted in 1997 to show contemporary Scottish art in Kilmorack Gallery.

+Kilmorack is at the centre of controversial energy industry projects by SSE and associated companies.
+These include an 868 acre substation at Fanellan, four new 60m high pylon lines, a westcoast line, three BESS facilities and new substations for the existing hydro dams.
+The application by SSE for Fanellan Substation was submitted in March 2025.